Stalling & Technical Violations: NFHS Wrestling Rules 2025-26

 | Grabbing the mat | Wrestler hooks fingers into the mat surface |

-| Locking hands (on the mat) | Top wrestler locks hands around opponent’s body on the mat without executing a move |
+| Locking hands (on the mat) | Top wrestler interlocks hands around the opponent’s body or an extremity, including the leg, when Rule 7-3-3 applies |

 | Leaving the mat | Wrestler intentionally steps off the mat to avoid a move |